Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Computational experiments with DINNs

-The neural network considered in this work consists of four fully connected layers.
+In this section, we carry out a series of numerical experiments employing \textit{DINNs} to uncover the dynamics of the infection and to estimate the associated parameters of the model \eqref{main model}.
+A schematic diagram illustrating the workflow of \textit{DINNs} is shown in Figure \ref{fig: Parameter estimation photo}.
+The neural network considered in this experiments consists of four fully connected layers.
 Each hidden layer contains twenty neurons.
 The activation function, ReLU, is applied between the layers.
-The main benefit of ReLU activation function compared to others is that it can prevent all neurons from being activated simultaneously.
+One of the main benefits of the ReLU activation function, compared to others such as sigmoid or tanh, is that it can prevent all neurons from being activated simultaneously.

-At first, we take a limited amount of simulated data.
-The batch size encompasses the entire time data.
-The training of the network is conducted on an Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz.
-Depending on the system's complexity, the duration of the training is varied from 2 to 12 hours, though this duration can be significantly shortened with the use of TPUs and GPUs.
-Learning both the system's dynamics and associated unknown parameters results in a longer training duration.
-However, if the values of the parameters are provided, the system takes much less time to train itself and only captures the dynamics of the model \eqref{main model}.
-The learning rate is scheduled using PyTorch's CyclicLR \cite{2024_shao_improvement} alongside the Adam optimizer \cite{2020_soydaner_comparison}.
+The network is trained on an Intel(R) Core(TM) i5-10210U CPU @1.60 GHz.
+Depending on the complexity of the system, the training duration ranges from 2 to 12 hours, though this duration can be significantly shortened with the use of TPUs and GPUs.
+Learning both the dynamics of the system and associated unknown parameters results in a longer training duration.
+However, if the values of the parameters are provided, the system takes much less time to train itself and captures only the dynamics of the model \eqref{main model}.
+The learning rate is adjusted using PyTorch’s CyclicLR scheduler \cite{2024_shao_improvement} alongside the Adam optimizer \cite{2020_soydaner_comparison}.